Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework

 respectively.
 We call $x$ \emph{$\F$-representable} if $x\in\F$.
 We call an inequality $a^Tx \le b$ \emph{$\F$-representable} if $a \in \F^n$ and $b \in \F$.
 Finally, for $n \ge 2$ and $\lambda_1,\ldots,\lambda_n\in\F$, we define recursively

+\end{Def} {We handle other arithmetic operations, \ie subtraction, multiplication, and division, as well as combinations thereof, analogously.
+We note that this is consistent with how modern computers handle floating-point numbers.
+Specifically, computers have the following rounding modes: down, up, towards zero, and to nearest.
+These can be changed by the algorithm to ensure the desired over- or underestimation.}

-\end{Def} Note that this definition means that no exact computations are necessary to compute $\fpup{\sum_{i=1}^n \lambda_i}$.
+Note that this definition means that no rational computations are necessary to compute $\fpup{\sum_{i=1}^n \lambda_i}$.
 On the other hand, the order of summation changes the result since we round after each pairwise addition.